 Is this my fault?

-No. Bipolar disorder is a serious mental health condition that has nothing to do with the person’s family or friends.
-It is a lifelong condition that may change over time or respond to treatment in different ways.
+Bipolar disorder is a serious mental health condition that has nothing to do with the person’s family or friends.
+It is a chronic condition that may change over time or respond to treatment in different ways.

 Is this going to happen to me?